Vegin Vegan Vegun!

 1. Chill

-• Transfer the custard to a container, let it cool slightly, and refrigerate until set.
+• Transfer the custard to a container, let it cool slightly, and refrigerate until chilled.

 Stirring the chilled custard before serving to restore its smooth, spreadable consistency—perfect for tarts or enjoying by the spoonful.